svmiller/stevemisc/README.md

 `cor2data()` is great for instructional purposes for simulating data from a standard normal distribution in which the ensuing data are generated to approximate some pre-specified correlations.
-This is useful for teaching how statistical models are supposed to operate under some ideal circumstances.
+This is useful for teaching how statistical models are supposed to operate under ideal circumstances.
 For example, here’s how [I used this function to teach about instrumental variable models](http://post8000.svmiller.com/lab-scripts/instrumental-variables-lab.html).
 Notice the correlations I devise and how they satisfy they assumptions of exclusion, exogeneity, and relevance.